alexissmirnov/alexissmirnov.github.io/_posts/2013-12-30-Big-Data-Distributed-Systems--2014-predictions.md

 # Infrastructure predictions
 - Google Compute Engine will become the biggest AWS competitor, but won't make a dent in AWS growth and usage.
 - Several large commercial data-driven distributed systems will be running on Docker.
-- Docker will enable at least one new use-case for elastic compute infrastructure, previously impossible due to the wight of the VM.
+- Docker will enable at least one use-case previously impossible due to the wight of the virtualization layer.
 - At least two large-scale distributed systems will forgo virtualization in favour of running on Docker with CoreOS.
 - Redis with Sentinel will be used as a fully-featured alternative to ZooKeeper in a large-scale distributed system.